SEL-Columbia/networker/README.md

 Now install the networker library

 ```
-# on OSX do this
+# on OSX do this (asmeurer is owner for osx version of pyproj)
-conda install -c dougal -c sel networker
+conda install -c asmeurer -c ioos -c sel networker
 # on Linux do this
 conda install -c ioos -c sel networker
 ```